 Our March will center the movement for Black Lives and focus on the violence committed against Black bodies by law enforcement and the mass incarceration state.

 Find out more here.

 We’ve highlighted some major events that are being put on with big company support.
 However, there are thousands of local initiatives also taking place that are worth mentioning.
 Individuals and small groups have come up with all sorts of ways to show their support during Pride month.
 Most of them will have a social media presence and you can support them online.
-Check out Instagram, Twitter and TikTok to find out what people are doing and how you can help!
+Check out Instagram, Twitter, and TikTok to find out what people are doing and how you can help!

 We’re not going to see or experience the massive street carnival celebration and atmosphere that is traditionally associated with Pride Month in 2020.
 But that doesn’t mean that Pride month activities have to be any less impactful.
 There are more online LGBTQ celebrations going on this year than ever before.
-And with the likes of Zoom and YouTube bringing the celebrations into our home, there’s no excuse to not celebrate Pride better than every before this June.
+And with the likes of Zoom and YouTube bringing the celebrations into our home, there’s no excuse to not celebrate Pride better than ever before this June.